-Houston's Wedding Queen Takes on the Coronavirus by Making Bridal Even More Personal | PaperCity Magazine
+Houston's Wedding Queen Tackles Coronavirus Concerns by Making Bridal Even More Personal | PaperCity Magazine

 PC: What is your go-to takeout?

-LW: A Fare Extraordinaire short ribs, mashed potatoes, truffled mac ‘n’ cheese; B&B Butchers & Restaurant steaks, salad, that crazy delish bacon side and dessert; Escalante’s white queso; and Bellagreen sandwiches and salads.
+LW: A Fare Extraordinaire short ribs, mashed potatoes, truffled mac ‘n’ cheese; B&B Butchers & Restaurant steaks, salad, that crazy delish bacon side, and dessert; Escalante’s white queso; and Bellagreen sandwiches and salads.

 PC: What is your dream takeout?